bgalde-dev/spring-demo/README.md

 Then change `User` class to `Employee` along with appropriate repository and service classes.

 # TODO
-Relook at compleate project and see what needs to be done.
+Take a look at the compleate project and see what needs to be done.